-Marc founded Rolnick Kramer Sadighi LLP with his partners because his view was that a traditional hourly billable model did not properly align value-creating lawyers and their clients.
-By pursuing a model focused on results, rather than on hours, Marc works within a structure where compensation is based solely upon value-creation.
-Accordingly, Marc typically represents investors on a contingent basis, sharing the risk with his clients and matching incentives to results.
+Marc founded Rolnick Kramer Sadighi LLP with his partners because his view was that a traditional hourly billable model does not properly align the interests of value-creating lawyers with their clients.
+By pursuing a model focused on results, rather than on hours, Marc works within a structure where compensation is based solely on value creation.

-- Representing multiple investors, including Janus Capital Group, SunAmerica Asset Management, Brahman Capital, MSD Partners, Grantham, Mayo, Van Otterloo & Co., Discovery Capital Management, and Incline Global Management, in the United States District Court for the District of New Jersey against Valeant Pharmaceuticals and several of its former executives in connection with the Company’s undisclosed relationship with a related entity and artificially inflated financials.
+- Representing multiple investors, including SunAmerica Asset Management, Brahman Capital, MSD Partners, GMO, Discovery Capital Management, and Incline Global Management, in the United States District Court for the District of New Jersey against Valeant Pharmaceuticals (n/k/a Baush Health) and several of its former executives in connection with a securities fraud that has been termed the “Pharmaceutical Enron.”

-- Representing a major investor in a securities fraud action against a major generic pharmaceuticals’ manufacturer, Mylan N.V..
+- Represented a major investor in a securities fraud action against a major generic pharmaceuticals’ manufacturer, Mylan N.V. (n/k/a Viatris).
 The investor’s claims were upheld on a motion to dismiss, including claims under Section 18 of the Exchange Act – claims only available to investors who take direct action.

 - Represented Pennant Capital Management in a securities fraud action against Ocwen Financial Corp., a major mortgage servicer.
 Pennant’s claims were sustained at both the motion to dismiss and summary judgment stages.
 The matter was favorably settled immediately prior to trial for a cash amount nearly equal to the entirety of the cash portion of the total class action settlement.